-A subscriber to The Churning has kindly forwarded me this link to an article in the Huffington Post.
+A subscriber to The Churning recently forwarded me a link to this article in the Huffington Post:

 “It’s increasingly evident that business leaders who are capable of experiencing and demonstrating empathy, compassion, and humility have greater success.”

-This could almost be an advertisement for the ‘Inner Leadership’ half of The Churning.
+This almost an advertisement for volume 1 of The Churning, on ‘Inner Leadership’.

 - “Humble leaders who have increased self-awareness and insight experience greater commitment and performance from their employees.”